 Mitochondria are the “energy factory” of our body.
 Several thousand mitochondria are in nearly every cell in the body.
 Their job is to process oxygen and convert substances from the foods we eat into energy.
-Mitochondria produce 90 percent of the energy our body needs to function.
+Mitochondria produce 90% of the energy our body needs to function.

 What are mitochondrial diseases?

 Mitochondrial diseases are chronic (long-term), genetic, often inherited disorders that occur when mitochondria fail to produce enough energy for the body to function properly.
 (Inherited means the disorder was passed on from parents to children.)
 Mitochondrial diseases can be present at birth, but can also occur at any age.

 Mitochondrial diseases can affect almost any part of the body, including the cells of the brain, nerves, muscles, kidneys, heart, liver, eyes, ears or pancreas.

 How common are mitochondrial diseases?

 One in 5,000 individuals has a genetic mitochondrial disease.
 Each year, about 1,000 to 4,000 children in the United States are born with a mitochondrial disease.
 With the number and type of symptoms and organ systems involved, mitochondrial diseases are often mistaken for other, more common, diseases.

 What causes mitochondrial disease?

 In most people, primary mitochondrial disease is a genetic condition that can be inherited (passed from parents to their children) in several ways.

 To understand inheritance types, it’s helpful to learn more about genes and DNA.
 Genes are substances that give us our traits, such as brown eyes or blue eyes.
-Genes contain DNA, which is the “blueprint” that gives each person his or her unique makeup.
+Genes contain DNA, which is the “blueprint” that gives each person their unique makeup.

 Under normal circumstances, a child inherits genes in pairs -- one gene from the mother and one from the father.
 A child with a mitochondrial disease does NOT receive a normal pair of genes from the parents.
 The gene has mutated – meaning it has become defective (changed).
 Learning the way a mitochondrial disease has been inherited helps predict the chance of passing on the disease(s) to future children.